 To make bonds a marketable security, a trustee is assigned to represent the interests of the bondholders.
 The corporate trustee is usually a bank or a trust company, and although the trustee is paid by the issuing corporation, the trustee represents the interests of the bondholders.
 The bond indenture is actually a contract between the corporation and the corporate trustee.
 Since the trustee is the other party to the contract, the trustee can take action if the corporation does not honor the terms of the indenture.

 The corporate trustee is not required by necessity, but is also required by law.
 The Trust Indenture Act requires a corporate trustee for any bond issue that exceeds $5 million and is sold to the public in more than 1 state.
 The Act stipulates that there can be no conflict of interest between the trustee's interests and the bondholders, and that the indenture must provide adequate guidelines for the trustee to represent the bondholders' interests.

-The corporate trustee must keep track of all bonds sold, verifying that the amount issued is not greater than what is stated in the indenture and making sure that the corporation complies with all covenants — which are the terms of the indenture — while the bond issue is outstanding.
+The corporate trustee must keep track of all bonds sold, verifying that the amount issued does not exceed what is stated in the indenture and making sure that the corporation complies with all covenants — which are the terms of the indenture — while the bond issue is outstanding.
 For instance, the indenture may stipulate that the corporation maintain a certain percentage of assets over liabilities, or that the corporation does not take on too much debt.
 This is something the trustee would have to monitor.

 Indentures usually stipulate that the trustee needs to do nothing more than what is specifically stated in the indenture — there are no implied covenants or duties.
 The trustee does not have to exercise its duties at the request of bondholders, although the trustee can if it chooses.